Saint Ann's School (Brooklyn): Divisions and demographics

 The school is organized into four divisions: preschool, lower, middle and high school.
 The vast majority of the students are from Brooklyn and Manhattan, although other boroughs are represented.
 Approximately 22 percent of the student body receive some level of scholarship aid (8.5 percent receive tuition remission; 13.5 percent receive financial aid).
 Approximately 33 percent of the student body are nonwhite.

-In her memoirs, Claire Dederer wrote that when she was a student at Oberlin College, "all the coolest girls" had attended St. Ann's: "They had slept with Beastie Boys when the Beastie Boys were still a punk band.
+In her memoirs, Claire Dederer wrote that when she was a student at Oberlin College, "all the coolest girls" had attended Saint Ann's: "They had slept with Beastie Boys when the Beastie Boys were still a punk band.
 They had famous parents. [...]
 The Saint Ann’s girls didn’t need anyone besides themselves.
 They ruled the school."

 Controversies

 Allegations of sexual misconduct

 In 2017, allegations of sexual misconduct by teachers were posted to Facebook.
-In response, the school commissioned an independent investigation, which announced in 2019 that it had identified nineteen former St. Anne's teachers or staff who potentially engaged in inappropriate behavior or sexual misconduct with students, going back to the 1970s.
+In response, the school commissioned an independent investigation, which announced in 2019 that it had identified nineteen former Saint Ann's teachers or staff who potentially engaged in inappropriate behavior or sexual misconduct with students, going back to the 1970s.

 Suicide of Ellis Lariviere

-In February 2021 an eighth grade St. Ann's student, Ellis Lariviere, committed suicide after being notified that he would not be permitted to continue at the school following the end of the year.
+In February 2021 an eighth grade Saint Ann's student, Ellis Lariviere, committed suicide after being notified that he would not be permitted to continue at the school following the end of the year.
 Lariviere was noted as a talented artist who struggled with dyslexia.
 His midyear eighth grade reports noted his problems with writing and organization, but also noted the progress he had made that year, and praised him for creative thinking and contributions to his classes.
 Lariviere's suicide note specifically requested that the school not hold an assembly about his death, and the school's notification to parents failed to mention that he had been told not to return to the school.
 Two years later, in April 2023, Lariviere's parents filed suit against the school, its headmaster, and its board of trustees for wrongful death.
 A commentating law professor, David C. Bloomfield, stated that despite how private schools are not required to retain students, the school did make an ethical commitment not to give up on students.

 Hiring of Winston Nguyen

-In July 2024, St. Ann's math teacher Winston Nguyen was arrested and charged with "use of a child in a sexual performance, promoting a sexual performance by a child and disseminating indecent material to a minor", among other charges.
-It was revealed that Nguyen had previously been convicted of grand larceny, stealing more than $300,000 from an elderly couple he worked for, and that St. Ann’s had been aware of his criminal past when they hired him.
+In July 2024, Saint Ann's math teacher Winston Nguyen was arrested and charged with "use of a child in a sexual performance, promoting a sexual performance by a child and disseminating indecent material to a minor", among other charges.
+It was revealed that Nguyen had previously been convicted of grand larceny, stealing more than $300,000 from an elderly couple he worked for, and that Saint Ann's had been aware of his criminal past when they hired him.
 Nguyen pleaded guilty to the charges relating to the July 2024 arrest in March 2025 and was sentenced to seven years in prison on March 19.